18F/handbook/docs/09-security/incident-response-plan.md

 The IC should assess whether to also activate the [contingency plan](contingency-plan.md).

-At this point, the IC should write an initial situation report to Slack or other permament medium (GitHub, GitLab, JIRA, Trello, etc.) summarizing what's going on, identifying the IC, and linking to the issue.
+At this point, the IC should write an initial situation report to Slack or other permanent medium (GitHub, GitLab, JIRA, Trello, etc.) summarizing what's going on, identifying the IC, and linking to the issue.
 Here's an example sitrep:

 ```
 Subject: [sitrep] The chickens are escaping